 Screenwriters seeking a waiver because the required fee is beyond their current budget are advised to wait until the next Early Submissions period, find a sponsor and/or earn the fee through an additional source of income.
-The Festival's organizers do not respond to pitches for individual projects, and filmmakers writing the Festival with requests or demands for other forms of preferential treatment will typically not receive a response.
+The Festival's organizers do not respond to pitches for individual projects, and filmmakers writing the Festival with such requests will typically only receive an automated response.
 Submission fees are non-refundable.

 The Festival reserves the right, at its sole discretion, to cancel any event due to severe weather, power outage or any other circumstance beyond the Festival's control.
 If an event is cancelled, the Festival will offer replacement tickets to that event and/or reschedule the event.
 Only if the Festival makes no such offer is the ticket refundable at its face value.